Hong Kong moves to censor films on national security grounds | DW | 11.06.2021

 "When considering a film as a whole and its effect on the viewers, the censor should have regard to his duties to prevent and suppress acts or activities endangering national security, and the common responsibility of the people of Hong Kong to safeguard the sovereignty, unification and territorial integrity of the People's Republic of China," read the new guidelines, which went into effect immediately.

-The new measures are the most recent attempt to purge the semi-autonomous island of all and any dissent since it was rocked by months of violence following Beijing's insistence upon the passage a new national security law in 2019.
+The new measures are the most recent attempt to purge the semi-autonomous island of all and any dissent since it was rocked by months of violence following the passage a new national security law in 2019.

-Beijing and the Hong Kong Legislative Council (LegCo) have passed the controversial national security law as well as an electoral reform law that limits access to seats in Hong Kong's city parliament to "patriots" whose loyalty to the mainland has been vetted by Beijing.
+In addition to the controversial national security law, Beijing and the Hong Kong Legislative Council (LegCo) also passed an electoral reform law.
+This limits access to seats in Hong Kong's city parliament to "patriots" whose loyalty to the mainland has been vetted by Beijing.

 Authorities have also begun clamping down on cultural expression.
 Initial steps have included the closing of exhibitions dealing with pro-democracy protests.